Cookie Policy

 7. Browser controls

 You can block third-party cookies, delete stored data per site, or use private windows.
-Aggressive blocking may affect form submissions or repeated banner prompts.
+Aggressive blocking may cause the cookie banner to reappear on each visit because we can no longer remember your choice.
 Industry ad opt-out tools apply primarily to advertising networks.

 8. Do Not Track and global signals